fscorrupt/Posterizarr/README.md

 1. Open Tautulli and go to Settings -> `NOTIFICATION AGENTS`
 1. Click on `Add a new notification agent` and select `Script`
 1. Specify the script folder of Posterizarr and select the script file.
-    - Set script timeout to `0` which is unlimited. (default is `30` this would kill the script before its finished)
+    - Set the script timeout to `0`, which is unlimited.
+(The default is `30`, which would kill the script before it finishes.)
     - You can specify a `Description` at the bottom like i did.
     <details close>
     <summary>🖼️Example</summary>